 TRUSTED BY INDUSTRY LEADERS

 As an equine veterinarian, I know firsthand how vital the ground is to keeping a horse sound and free from injury.
 In an industry where its success comes largely from the strength behind a horse’s feet and its ability to move them, the surface on which these equestrian athletes perform must be precise and well-groomed.
-I consider Kiser Arena Specialists to be the “go-to” experts in arena footing.
+I consider Kiser Arena Development to be the “go-to” experts in arena footing.
 As equestrians we must be able to feel that we are putting our horses, and our investments, into a safe environment, and the footing in said environment is paramount to the training and showing of the equine athlete.
 Stepping into a Kiser arena, you can be confident that immaculate detail went into selecting the dirt below you.
-Not only does Kiser Arena Specialists know how to design, build, and outfit an arena, but they are the leading creators of the equipment needed to maintain these arenas.
+Not only does Kiser Arena Development know how to design, build, and outfit an arena, but they are the leading creators of the equipment needed to maintain these arenas.
 They understand that the job is not done when the arena is finished.
 Keeping an arena in the best condition requires vigilant maintenance and personalized care.
 With their creations of arena drags, watering systems, and dust control, the average consumer, along with the experienced horseman, can be confident that their arena is kept at Kiser quality.
 All too often people underestimate the importance of the arena and its footing, but it is far more intricate than just laying down dirt.
 Thankfully, the Kiser family understands the importance of arena surfaces, and the value of keeping your horse, and its rider, safe and able to perform to the best of its abilities.

 — Glenn Blodgett, DVM